 Hearing loss affects millions of adults in the U.S. Many things can harm hearing.
-Conditions that help lead to hearing loss include a ringing or buzzing in the ear (tinnitus), age-related hearing loss (presbycusis), and hereditary causes.
+Things that help lead to hearing loss include age-related hearing loss (presbycusis), exposure to loud noise, and hereditary causes.
 Older adults are the largest group affected by hearing loss.
 This can happen from:

 - Too much noise

 One in 3 older adults over age 60 has hearing loss.
 Nearly half of people ages 75 to 85 have hearing loss.

 When sudden hearing loss occurs, it's important to contact your healthcare provider right away.
 Your provider will do a medical exam and a hearing exam as soon as possible to help find the cause and type of your sudden hearing loss.
 Based on your diagnosis, your provider will discuss possible treatments.

 In some people, hearing loss can be corrected with surgery.
 For others, medical devices and hearing aids often can help improve hearing loss.